SallyWY/EasyML/QuickStart.md

  * Enter the *hadoop-master* container via `docker exec -it hadoop-master /bin/bash` (a vital important command to enter every container)
  * Run `sh /root/start-hadoop.sh` to start hadoop and spark service
  * You can use `sh /root/run-wordcount.sh` to test the hadoop service
- * Visit *http://hadoop-master:50070/* in your browser to check namenode and every datanode's status:
+ * Visit *http://hadoop-master:50070/*, get into `Utilities`, then click `Browse the file system` to see the Browse Directory. 	* Here you can check namenode and every datanode's status:
 <div align=center>
 <img src="./img/namenode_web.png" width = "90%" alt="namenode_web"/>
 </div>